Truncated long-range percolation of words on the square lattice: Proof of Lemma

-the condition in \eqref{condition} is satisfied.
-Consequently, Lemma~\ref{successful} ensures that for suitable choice of $L$ and for every sufficiently large $n$, C3' is satisfied with probability larger than $(1-\delta)^{1/3}$.
+Conditioned on the past and that H1' and H2 (or V1' and V2) hold, the growth algorithm in $\x$ starts with a set $B_1$ satisfying $|B_1| = L + |\mathcal{U}^i_{\x}|$.
+Using the bound in \eqref{BR}, we obtain $|B_1| \leq 3Lh^3$.
+Consequently, Lemma~\ref{successful} ensures that, for a suitable choice of $L$ and for every sufficiently large $n$, C3' is satisfied with probability larger than $(1-\delta)^{1/3}$.
 This completes the proof. \end{proof}